 School:Nursing and Midwifery

-I am an experienced nurse and midwife with an accomplished skills base benefitting from many years working as part of a multidisciplinary team both in the UK and overseas.
+Kate is an experienced nurse and midwife with an accomplished skills base, who's worked for many years as part of multidisciplinary teams in the UK and overseas.

 Midwives and obstetricians birth discourseI am interested in the emerging science of the microbiome and how it affects our health both in the short and long term.
 The transmission of the maternal microbiome to the infant at birth is crucial to the health of the infant throughout its life and I am keen to explore in detail how this translates into the ongoing discourse around physiological vs technocratic birth.
 I would like to explore what midwives, obstetricians and women know about the microbiome and its effects on health in relation to childbirth and in the case of health care professionals, whether this knowledge impacts on their birth practice.

 Cook, K. 2018 Birth and the microbiome: what all midwives need to know.
 The Practising Midwife.
 21 (4): 9-13